 But, you could just settle for a state pension, right?

 If you’re under 42, you may not hit retirement until you’re 68; the UK government may raise the state pension age in 2046.
 Plus, thanks to medical advances in the next thirty years, you may find yourself living for another 20 – 40 years after retirement.
 No matter how invincible you feel right now, you’re likely to need a pension.

 On the UK’s new State Pension, you’ll receive the princely sum of £175.20 per week.

 Yup, that’s it.
 Good luck buying anything other than the most basic supplies.

 To retain a decent standard of living, you’ll probably have to continue working well into your golden years—unless of course, you start saving money for retirement now.

-There are several simple actions you can take, right now, to get your retirement savings plan in order.
+There are several simple actions you can take, right now, to save for a decent retirement in your 30s.

 1. Start budgeting

 You can’t save if you don’t know how much you’re spending.
 Set up a budget today, and work on it for the next month.
 By the end of the month, look at where your money goes and find ways to divert funds into saving money for retirement.
 If you’re not sure where to start, you’ll find plenty more articles around our website.